Cross-lingual Argument Mining in the Medical Domain: Introduction

 \section{Introduction}

-Clinical decision-making is an essential part of the medical environment when the practitioner has to identify and diagnose a disease and prescribe treatment based on the patient's health condition and the results of the clinical tests.
-However, it can involve multiple challenges and add up stress, and there are many reasons for that.
-First, is the diversity of the symptoms, one or more of them could be a sign of multiple diseases.
-Second, an overwhelming amount of data from previous patients with similar symptoms.
-Lastly, the final decision, along with what is listed above, should take into account the latest results in the research reports.
-With the growth of the number of such reports and data in general, the urge of structuring information takes place, which \textit{argument mining} tries to solve.
-So far, argument mining has been applied in several different domains such as law \citep{mochales2009creating}, biomedicine \citep{accuosto2021argumentation}, reviews \citep{li2017crowdsourcing}, persuasive essays \citep{stab2014annotating}, with the aim of identifying argumentative structure in the data.
-However, the majority of those works are focused on solving the problem and creating solutions only for English.
-Therefore, the lack of data annotated with argumentation components is a major obstacle to working with other languages such as Spanish.
-In order to mitigate the lack of annotated data for other languages, this work empirically investigates several cross-lingual strategies to perform argument mining and classification in medical texts for a language for which no annotated data is available.
+Clinical decision-making is an essential process in which a medical doctor, for example, needs to identify and diagnose a disease and prescribe a treatment based on the patient's health condition and the results of the clinical tests.
+However, it can also involve multiple challenges and add up stress, due to several reasons.
+First, there may be a large diversity of symptoms, one or more of which could be a sign of multiple diseases.
+Second, there exists an overwhelming and ever-increasing amount of data from previous patients with similar symptoms which is becoming increasingly difficult, if not impossible, to process manually.
+Lastly, the final decision should take into account the latest results published in Evidence-based Medicine reports \cite{Sackett1996EvidenceBM}.

-Argument mining (AM) is a field of natural language processing that focuses on extracting argumentative structures from unstructured data.
-Doing so helps to determine the notion of the view, opinion, or conclusion, and identify the proofs that either defend or oppose them depending on the context.

-The main objective of argument mining is to automatically detect and define the type of argumentative components, their boundaries, and the relations held between them.